-The False Claims Act, 31 U.S. Code § 3729-3733 , is a tool for private citizens to stop fraud and abuse and assist the federal government recover ill gotten gains from corporations who defraud the taxpayer.
+The False Claims Act, 31 U.S. Code § 3729-3733 , is a tool for private citizens to stop fraud and abuse, and assist the federal government in recovering ill-gotten gains from corporations who defraud the taxpayer.
 Our clients collect substantial rewards for blowing the whistle.

 Common frauds, schemes, and abuses perpetrated against the federal government stopped by whistleblowers are Medicaid & Medicare Fraud, Nursing Home Fraud, Medical Device Fraud, Violation of Anti-Kickback Statute, Tax Credit Fraud, Military Contractor Fraud and Government Contractor Fraud.

 If you suspect a corporation, nonprofit, or municipality is defrauding the federal government, and you have non-public information regarding this alleged fraud, then you may become a whistleblower.
 To collect a whistleblower reward you must collect relevant information and documentation and meet with us to determine whether there is a basis for a lawsuit.